chrisgonzgonz/GNZNavBarToolkit/Readme.markdown

 }
 ```

 + Set up your navigation items!
 Add a `UIButton` or a `UILabel` to a container `UIView`.
-Use this container view to create a UIBarButtonItem (shown below) or set as your controller's navigationItem titleView.
+Use this container view to create a UIBarButtonItem (shown below) or set this container view as your controller's navigationItem titleView.
-+ Add all navbar buttons/labels to `self.targetNavBarItems`.
++ Add all navbar buttons/labels (not their container views) to `self.targetNavBarItems`.
 GNZNavBarToolkit will only make changes to the UINavigationBar and items in this array.
 The containers are used as context for navigation item customization.
 Examples:

 ```objective-c
 -(UIButton *)setUpRightNavButton